fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

     cd .\AdventureWorks.Context\
     ```

-11. Using the same terminal, build the ASP.NET web application project:
+22. At the command prompt, enter the following command, and then select Enter to build the .NET web application:

     CodeCopy